 About the tablets

-- Side effects: Chloroquine does not commonly cause side effects.
+- Side effects: As with most medications, side effects can occur in some patients.
 Possible side effects include rash, digestive problems, headache or an allergic reaction.
+Please refer to the manufacturer’s patient information leaflet for a full list of side effects.

 Chloroquine is an antimalarial.
 It is used to prevent malaria and it is also used as a treatment for acute malaria.
-Chloroquine is sometimes used in combination with other antimalarials, such as proguanil.
+Chloroquine by itself is not recommended anymore due to the widespread resistance to it.
+Therefore, chloroquine is now used in combination with proguanil for travel to certain countries.

-Its effectiveness against malaria aside, chloroquine is not suitable for everyone.
+Its effectiveness against malaria aside, chloroquine and proguanil is not suitable for everyone.

 You cannot take it if you are allergic to any of the ingredients or if you are currently taking a medication called amiodarone which is used to control your heart rate.

-Talk to a doctor or pharmacist before taking chloroquine if you:
+Talk to a doctor or pharmacist before taking chloroquine and proguanil if you:

 - suffer from epilepsy